Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Proxy Injection
 ~~~~~~~~~~~~~~~
-The first method used to skip the `The Same Origin Policy`_ was Proxy Injection.
+The first method Selenium used to avoid the `The Same Origin Policy`_ was Proxy Injection.
-In this method, the Selenium Server acts as a client-configured [1]_ **HTTP
+In Proxy Injection Mode, the Selenium Server acts as a client-configured [1]_ **HTTP
-proxy** [2]_, that stands in between the browser and the Application Under Test.
+proxy** [2]_, that sits between the browser and the Application Under Test.
-After this, it is able to masks the whole AUT under a fictional URL (embedding
+It then masks the AUT under a fictional URL (embedding
 Selenium-Core and the set of tests and delivering them as if they were coming
 from the same origin).

 ..
 [1] The proxy is a third person in the middle that passes the ball
    between the two parts.
-In this case will act as a "web server" that
+It acts as a "web server" that
    delivers the AUT to the browser.
 Being a proxy, gives the capability
-   of "lying" about the AUT real URL.
+   of "lying" about the AUT's real URL.

 ..
-[2] The client browser (Firefox, IE, etc) is launched with a
+[2] The browser is launched with a
    configuration profile that has set localhost:4444 as the HTTP proxy, this
    is why any HTTP request that the browser does will pass through Selenium
    server and the response will pass through it and not from the real server.